Rookabu/Project-GTHelper/README.md

 # About

-This [Website](rookabu.github.io/Project-GTHelper/) is all about creating your own ground truth from abstracts.
+[This website](rookabu.github.io/Project-GTHelper/) is all about creating your own ground truth from abstracts.
 You can add as many interactions as you want for each abstract.
 For example Protein-Protein, Protein-Gene or your own type of interaction.

 <img src= "image-11.png" width="800">